 Our Call to Action

-While healthcare providers and regulators have strict requirements for new parents to have a certified and properly installed vehicle for their child to even leave the hospital, our elderly and disabled family members have no formal regulations to protect them when they leave a healthcare facility in a wheelchair.
-In conclusion, we invite you to join Broda in advocating for a change in global mandates to protect the safety of seniors and other wheelchair-dependent populations.
+While new parents must comply with strict car seat requirements for their child to leave the hospital, our elderly or disabled family members and patients have no formal regulations to protect them when they leave a healthcare facility in a wheelchair.
+In conclusion, we invite you to join Broda in advocating for a change in global mandates to protect the safety of wheelchair users worldwide.

 References